-The Collaborative provides educational programs and services, which primarily serve the low-incidence special needs of children and adults (aged three through twenty-two).
+The Collaborative provides educational programs and services, which primarily serve the low-incidence special needs of children and adults (ages three through twenty-two).
 In addition, the Collaborative provides professional development programs and services that enhance education improvement and leadership.
 Provision of services is confined to public school systems in the Southeastern Massachusetts and Rhode Island regions.
-The Collaborative is supported through tuitions and fees for clinical services from contracting municipalities.
-The Collaborative is governed by a six member Board of Directors consisting of one representative from each member district.
+The Collaborative is supported through tuitions and fees for related, clinical, and consultation services from contracting municipalities.
+The Collaborative is governed by a seven member Board of Directors representing eight member districts (one board member represents two districts).